ueberdosis/tiptap/docs/src/docPages/installation/react.md

 ## 3. Create a new component
 To actually start using tiptap, you’ll need to add a new component to your app.
 Let’s call it `Tiptap` and put the following example code in `src/Tiptap.jsx`.

-This is the fastest way to get tiptap up and running with Vue.
+This is the fastest way to get tiptap up and running with React.
 It will give you a very basic version of tiptap, without any buttons.
 No worries, you will be able to add more functionality soon.

 ```jsx
 import { useEditor, EditorContent } from '@tiptap/react'